ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/03-AdvancedStatsAnalysis.md

 > GLM's may be used for general experiments with multiple factors, and parallels the [ANOVA method][keyDifferences].
 This is in contrast to the exact tests, which are only applicable to experiments with a single factor.
 {: .callout}

-As usual, the types of comparisons you can make will depend on the design of your study.
+As usual, the types of comparisons you can make will depend on the [design of your study][groupFactors].
 In our case:

 | sample | treatment | hours |
 | ------- | ------- | ------- |